-- (A) In all intern programs, the participating institution in partnership with the employing districts shall do the following prior to the intern teacher assuming daily teaching responsibilities: - 1.
-Complete a signed Memorandum of Understanding between the commission accredited program sponsor and the California employing agency detailing the support and supervision that will be provided. - 2.
-Identify a mentor for the intern teacher who possesses a valid, corresponding life or clear teaching credential and a minimum of 3 years of successful teaching experience. - 3.
-In all intern programs, the participating institutions, in partnership with
+In all intern programs, the participating institution in partnership with the employing districts shall do the following prior to the intern teacher assuming daily teaching responsibilities:

+- Complete a signed Memorandum of Understanding between the Commission accredited program sponsor and the California employing agency detailing the support and supervision that will be provided. - Identify a mentor for the intern teacher who possesses a valid, corresponding life or clear teaching credential and a minimum of 3 years of successful teaching experience.

+Additionally,

-- employing districts, shall provide 144 hours of support and supervision annually and 45 hours of support and supervision specific to teaching English learners for candidates without a valid English learner authorization. - 4.
-The intern program ensures that its partner employing district identifies an individual who is immediately available to assist the intern teacher with planning lessons that are appropriately designed and differentiated for English learners, for assessing children's language needs and documenting progress, and for support for the intern to language accessible instruction through inclassroom modeling and coaching as needed. - 5.
-No intern's salary may be reduced by more than 1/8 of its total to pay for supervision, and the salary of the intern shall not be less than the minimum base salary paid to a regularly certificated person.
-If the intern salary is reduced, no more than eight interns may be advised by one district support person. - (6) Assignment and Authorization. - (A) The program understands and communicates to the intern the scope of the authorization for the PK-3 ECE Specialist Instruction Intern Credential.
-The institution stipulates that the intern's services meet the instructional or service needs of the participating districts. - (7) Participating Districts. - (A) Participating districts are California public school districts or county offices of education.
-Submissions for approval must identify the specific districts involved and the specific credential(s) involved. - (8) Length of Validity of the Intern Certificate. - (A) Programs must communicate to interns that each PK-3 ECE Specialist Instruction intern certificate will be valid for a period of two years. - (9) Non-Displacement of Certified Employees. - (A) The institution and participating districts must certify that interns do not displace certificated employees in participating districts. - (10) Justification of Intern Program. - (A) When an institution submits a program for initial or continuing accreditation, the institution must explain why the intern program is being implemented.
+- In all intern programs, the participating institutions, in partnership with employing districts, shall provide 144 hours of support and supervision annually and 45 hours of support and supervision specific to teaching English learners for candidates without a valid English learner authorization. - The intern program ensures that its partner employing district identifies an individual who is immediately available to assist the intern teacher with planning lessons that are appropriately designed and differentiated for English learners, for assessing children's language needs and documenting progress, and for support for the intern to language accessible instruction through in-classroom modeling and coaching as needed. - No intern's salary may be reduced by more than 1/8 of its total to pay for supervision, and the salary of the intern shall not be less than the minimum base salary paid to a regularly certificated person.
+If the intern salary is reduced, no more than eight interns may be advised by one district support person.

+(6) Assignment and Authorization.

+The program understands and communicates to the intern the scope of the authorization for the PK-3 ECE Specialist Instruction intern credential.
+The institution stipulates that the intern's services meet the instructional or service needs of the participating districts.

+(7) Participating Districts.

+Participating districts are California public school districts or county offices of education.
+Submissions for approval must identify the specific districts involved and the specific credential(s) involved.

+(8) Length of Validity of the Intern Certificate.

+Programs must communicate to interns that each PK-3 ECE Specialist Instruction intern certificate will be valid for a period of two years.

+(9) Non-Displacement of Certificated Employees.

+The institution and participating districts must certify that interns do not displace certificated employees in participating districts.

+(10) Justification of Intern Program.

+When an institution submits a program for initial or continuing accreditation, the institution must explain why the intern program is being implemented.
 Programs that are developed to meet employment shortages must include a statement from the participating district(s) about the availability of qualified certificated persons holding the credential.
-The exclusive representative of certificated employees in the credential area (when applicable) is encouraged to submit a written statement to the Committee on Accreditation agreeing or disagreeing with the justification that is submitted. - (11) Bilingual Language Proficiency. - (A) Intern programs must verify that candidates who are dually enrolled in a Bilingual Authorization program have attained a language proficiency level in listening, speaking, reading, and writing the target language that is equivalent to the passing standard on the appropriate CSET: World Languages language examination prior to recommending for the intern credential.
+The exclusive representative of certificated employees in the credential area (when applicable) is encouraged to submit a written statement to the Committee on Accreditation agreeing or disagreeing with the justification that is submitted.

+(11) Bilingual Language Proficiency.

+Intern programs must verify that candidates who are dually enrolled in a Bilingual Authorization program have attained a language proficiency level in listening, speaking, reading, and writing the target language that is equivalent to the passing standard on the appropriate CSET: World Languages language examination prior to recommending for the intern credential.
 This performance level is set at a minimum of ACTFL Advanced-Low for Western languages and ACTFL Intermediate-High for non-Western languages.
 Programs must submit evidence to the Commission which demonstrates how the program ensures that candidates meet the requirement.

-Note: Authority cited: Section 44225, Education Code.
-Reference: Section 44325(c)(4).
+Reference: Education Code Section 44325(c)(4).

-80067.2 PK-3 ECE Specialist Instruction Credential Program Standards
+Section 3: PK-3 ECE Specialist Instruction Credential Program Standards